TJ Friedl Preview, Player Props: Reds vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 8.2 K/9, the fifth-worst in the league.
+- The Guardians pitching staff is 26th in the league with a collective 8.2 strikeouts per nine innings.

-- The Guardians have the seventh-ranked team ERA across all league pitching staffs (3.95).
+- The Guardians have the ninth-ranked team ERA among all league pitching staffs (3.99).

-- The Guardians surrender the fewest home runs in baseball (165 total, 1.1 per game).
+- The Guardians surrender the second-fewest home runs in baseball (170 total, 1.1 per game).

-- His last time out was on Wednesday against the Kansas City Royals, when the righty tossed 5 1/3 innings, surrendering three earned runs while giving up seven hits.
+- His last time out was on Friday against the Baltimore Orioles, when the right-hander went five innings, surrendering four earned runs while allowing six hits.

+- The 28-year-old has a 3.91 ERA and 7.4 strikeouts per nine innings in 20 games this season, while giving up a batting average of .254 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.